facebookresearch/habitat-sim/docs/AUDIO.md

 The C++ implementation is exposed for python users via pybind11.
 This document explains the various python APIs, structs, and enums.
 Also see the relevant [Habitat-sim python API](https://aihabitat.org/docs/habitat-sim/classes.html) doc pages.

+Please refer to the [BUILD_FROM_SOURCE](https://github.com/facebookresearch/habitat-sim/blob/main/BUILD_FROM_SOURCE.md) doc for information on how to build habitat with the audio sensor.
+This feature was added as part of the following PR : https://github.com/facebookresearch/habitat-sim/pull/1646

 ## List of sections
 - [Acoustics configuration - RLRAudioPropagationConfiguration()](#acoustics-configuration)